 Her New York Times obituary reads: “Critics agreed, that Greenwich Village and Vassar, plus a gypsy childhood on the rocky coast of Maine, produced one of the greatest American poets of her time.”

 The following year Norma and Charlie moved to Steepletop and Norma devoted the rest of her life to preserving and protecting her sister’s legacy.
 In 1954 she published Mine the Harvest, a collection of unpublished poems and excerpts from Millay’s journals.
 She also rescued unfinished poems the poet had left in her writing cabin, including these lines:

 I hear the rain, it comes down straight; Now I can sleep, I need not wait To close the windows anywhere.
 Tomorrow it may be, I might Do things to set the whole world right.
 There’s nothing I can do tonight.

 A National Historic Landmark listed on the National Register of Historic Places, Steepletop is now the home of the Edna St. Vincent Millay Society.
 The Society’s mission is “to illuminate the life and writings of Edna St. Vincent Millay and to preserve and interpret the character of Steepletop, her home and gardens, places where nature inspires the creative spirit.”

 Steepletop is not currently open to visitors.
 Occasional events may be held, however, to raise much-needed funds.
-If you are interested in learning more, please consider following us on Facebook or check back on our Events pageto keep up-to-date on happenings which may interest you.
+If you are interested in learning more, please consider following us on Facebook, Instagram, and Twitter and subscribe to our YouTube channel. or check back on our Events pageto keep up-to-date on happenings which may interest you.